shapeshed/shapeshed.com/content/posts/photoshop_101_the_slice_tool.md

-{
-  "slug": "photoshop-101-the-slice-tool",
-  "title": "Photoshop 101 - The Slice Tool",
-  "date": "2006-10-30T00:00:00+00:00",
++++
+date = "2006-10-30T00:00:00+00:00"
-  "description": "For precise interpretation of PSDs to XHTML I recommend avoiding this tool.
-But there may well be a time when you can use this tool so here's a quick overview.", "tags": [
+description = "For precise interpretation of PSDs to XHTML I recommend avoiding this tool.
+But there may well be a time when you can use this tool so here's a quick overview." slug = "photoshop-101-the-slice-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Slice Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 I do not recommend using this tool for creating web pages from PSDs.
 A more useful tool for slicing up PSDs is the [Marquee Tool][1]